Mvellimana/ME396P-Final-Project/README.md

 ## What You Need Before Using the Tool
 #### 1. Install the Lily music engraving environment
   * Lily Pond is a sheet music compiler and is needed to visually display music in our program.
-Follow the instruction in [Lily Pond website](https://lilypond.org/download.html)
+Follow the instructions on the [Lily Pond website](https://lilypond.org/download.html).
    * IMPORTANT: If you are using a Mac or PC, be sure to follow the instructions under "Running on the command-line".
 This is on the webpage after you select your operating system when downloading.
 #### 2. Install the necesary external python packages, more information on their respective documenation websites (listed on our references)
   * Package for communicating with the Lilypond application